85 FOOD THERAPY:

 Obesity, eating disorders, weight control andthe health of

 childrenwill also be addressed.
-Finally, food and the mind,
+Finally, food and the mind, spiritual approaches, intentionality and energy work will all be considered.

 This course will consist of three approaches intertwined: theory,